pynamodb/PynamoDB/docs/conditional.rst

 Conditioning on keys
 ^^^^^^^^^^^^^^^^^^^^

-When writing to a table (save, update, delete), ``exists()`` condition on a key ensures that the item already exists (under the given key) in the table at the time the operation is performed.
-For example, a `save` or `update` would update an existing item but fail if the item does not exist.
+When writing to a table (save, update, delete), an ``exists()`` condition on a key attribute ensures that the item already exists (under the given key) in the table before the operation.
+For example, a `save` or `update` would update an existing item, but fail if the item does not exist.

 Correspondingly, a ``does_not_exist()`` condition on a key ensures that the item does not exist.
 For example, a `save` with such a condition ensures that it's not